rocket-tech-gsu/HPR_LVL1/Avionics/readme.md

 # Avionics:

 - At the heart of each rocket is a flight computer.
-It is responsible for ejecting the parachute, sensing the trajectory, appogee altitude and all sorts of things.
+It is responsible for ejecting the parachute, sensing the trajectory, apogee altitude and all sorts of things.
 Our goal with this flight computer will be to make a flight computer that we can use again and again in future for upcoming rockets.

 - Avionics101: